burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 For C++2023, any compiler is required to accept source files encoded in UTF-8.
 For the MSVC compiler, you may need to specify compile option: [/utf8](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8?view=msvc-170) manually.
 For the GCC compiler you may need to use the command-line option: [-finput-charset=UTF-8]( https://gcc.gnu.org/onlinedocs/gcc-4.8.5/cpp/Character-sets.html) manually.

-### 3. Side effects are possible on the right-hand side of the assignment operator.
+### 3. Side effects are possible on the right-hand side of the assignment operator

 The C++17 standard added the rule that all side effects of the right side of an assignment are fully committed before evaluating the left side and the actual assignment.
 This feature is still in C++23.

-### 4. New float point types.
+### 4. New float point types

 While single and double-precision floating point numbers are by far the most commonly used, they are not the only format in 2024.
 Compute hardware capable of processing 16-bit floating-point data is becoming more widely available.
 The C++23 added the possibility to support some alternative floating point formats.